 The 2024/25 budget was approved by Council on 29 February 2024 which set out a three-year position detailing the funding challenges alongside the changes to the national funding arrangements.
-In the medium term, the timing of the funding challenges remains unclear, the pending general election could both further delay the changes and change the current anticipated changes to the funding mechanism.
+We anticipate that the business rate reset will take place in 2026-27 however at this point we have no further detail.